backupsim2realai/backupsim2realai.github.io/_posts/2019-01-15-Synthetic-Datasets-of-Objects-Part-I.markdown

 ![](/assets/img/2019-01-15/time_line.jpg)

-Moreover, we have observed that the size of the publicly available datasets of synthetic 3D objects has continued to grow linearly on logarithmic scale *i.e* the size of the biggest dataset has increased by a factor of ~10.
-Though ShapeNets remains as the biggest dataset but not all the models are publicly available.
-Recently, ABC dataset have collected 1M high quality CAD models of large variety of mechanical parts.
+Moreover, we have observed that the size of the publicly available datasets of synthetic 3D objects has continued to grow linearly on logarithmic scale *i.e* the size of the biggest dataset has increased by a factor of ~10 with particular interest from the researchers working on deep learning that allowed the algorithms to scale to that enormity of data.
+We also observe that most of the researchers have focussed on a particular set of 3D objects *e.g.* chairs, tables and sofas.

 <img src="/assets/img/2019-01-15/object_datasets.jpg" width="640" style="border: 0pt none; float:left; padding-right:10px; padding-bottom:10px">